terrameijar/homelab/README.md

 ## HomeLab

 This repository is the source of truth for my Kubernetes Homelab.
+I use the configuration files here to manage infrastructure such as the kubernetes clusters and the applications I host in them.

-## TODO:
+## Contents

+1. `applications` -- Containerised workloads running in Kubernetes
-1. Infrastructure set up
+1. `infrastructure` -- Code and config files to set up the homelab infrastructure.
+Includes ansible playbooks.
-2. Kubernetes Clusters
-3. Self Hosted Applications